Have you tried a trend trading strategy that goes like this?

 Then let’s begin.

-You’ll love it because it:
+You’ll love to trade with the trend because it:

 - Improves your win rate